Chapter 19: Understanding the TYCHOS Great Year

 ‒ The apparent deceleration of Earth’s rotational speed

-All these apparent secular variations are part of the same effect of perspective.
+As should be clear from Figure 19.5, all these apparent secular variations are part of the same effect of perspective.
 They are caused by the gradual angular shift of the Earth in relation to the Sun, the Moon and the background stars.
 Of course, under the heliocentric paradigm, no such angular shift would be expected since the Earth is believed to revolve around the Sun and to return to the ‘same place’ every solar year.
 For astronomers who choose to persist in the Copernican error, these apparent variations will forever remain a conundrum and a pretext for the concoction of extravagant hypotheses.
-Figure 19.6 illustrates what sort of erroneous conclusions Copernican astronomers may reach as they analyze the relative, secular motions of the Earth, the Sun and the Moon.
+Figure 19.5 illustrates what sort of erroneous conclusions Copernican astronomers may reach as they analyze the relative, secular motions of the Earth, the Sun and the Moon.

 In the TYCHOS model, these perceived accelerations and decelerations of the Moon and Earth are illusory and only a matter of inverted geocentric/heliocentric spatial perspectives.
 The Moon’s revolution isn’t speeding up, nor is Earth’s rotation slowing down.
 All such assumptions made by Copernican astronomers are illusions that the TYCHOS can demonstrate to be—both qualitatively and quantitatively—a direct corollary of the Earth’s (hitherto unknown) motion along its PVP orbit.